 The location of all entrances, drives, and driveways shall be per the Town of McCordsville.

-On-street parking is required along both sides of the following streets: 2nd Street, Civic Drive, and Market Street (the segment in the Mixed-use District).
-Parking on one-side of the street may be required along 3rd Street and 1st Street.
+On-street parking is required along both sides of the following streets: Main Street, Market Street, and Civic Drive (the segment in the Mixed-use District).
+Parking on one-side of the street may be required along Promenade Street and Commons Drive.

 Miscellaneous